jarviscanada/jarvis_data_eng_JoshWessel/spark/README.md

 ## Analytics

-The notebook can be found at the following link:
+The notebook can be found at the following link: [Spark Dataframe - WDI Data Analytics](https://github.com/jarviscanada/jarvis_data_eng_JoshWessel/blob/master/spark/notebook/Spark%20Dataframe%20-%20WDI%20Data%20Analytics.ipynb)
 The notebook addresses the following business problems:
 - Show historical GDP data for Canada
 - Show GDP for each country and sort by year